Israel Dagg: Television

-Dagg is due to appear in the New Zealand 2023 television series, Clubhouse Rescue alongside with Stephen Donald.
+Dagg appeared in the New Zealand 2023 television series, Clubhouse Rescue alongside Stephen Donald and Hamish Dodd.

 Personal life

 Dagg has been married to wife Daisy since 2015.
-They have 2 children, a son Arlo who was born in April 2017 and a daughter, Tilly born in May 2018.
-In 2015, he appeared in a Men in Black themed safety ad for Air New Zealand with singer Stan Walker and actor Rip Torn.
+They have two children, a son Arlo who was born in April 2017 and a daughter, Tilly born in May 2018.
+In 2015, he appeared in a Men in Black-themed safety ad for Air New Zealand with singer Stan Walker and actor Rip Torn.